Academic Writing Experts For Your Research Projects

 Homology to human neurotransmitter sodium sympoters

-Has been used as a blueprint to know construction and performance, and pharmacology of NSS human transporters.
+Has been used as a blueprint to understand structure and function, and pharmacology of NSS human transporters.

-FIGURE three.7 (half 1) ■ A cell membrane–embedded transport protein: the LeuT sodium/leucine cotransporter of Aquifex micro organism.
+FIGURE 3.7 (part 1) ■ A cell membrane–embedded transport protein: the LeuT sodium/leucine cotransporter of Aquifex bacteria.

-The protein advanced carries leucine throughout the cell membrane into the cytoplasm, coupled to sodium ion inflow.
+The protein complex carries leucine across the cell membrane into the cytoplasm, coupled to sodium ion influx.
 (PDB code: 3F3E)

 *